dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister status

-Use the `dfx canister status` command to check whether a canister is currently running, in the process of stopping, or currently stopped on the {platform} or on the local canister execution environment.
+Use the `dfx canister status` command to check whether a canister is currently running, in the process of stopping, or currently stopped on the Internet Computer or on the local canister execution environment.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.